-Andy is 50 and was injured at work two years ago when a lorry reversed into his car.
+Andy is 50 and was injured at work two years ago when a lorry reversed into his car (was another subject to the personal injury practice in New York).
 His left leg was crushed and had to be amputated above the knee and his right leg was also injured.
 He is back in his previous job doing administrative work; however, he is unable to stand for long periods and uses a stick to walk.
 He does not require support with daily living activities, but he needs to sit down when in the kitchen and when showering as he finds it tiring and difficult to stand.
 The scar on his left stump has not healed very well so he has difficulties with his prosthesis and his right leg is weak.
 He finds it very tiring if he walks more than 40-50m so he often uses a wheelchair if he is going outdoors.

 Andy is then given 10 points under descriptor 11D, despite using a wheelchair when he is outdoors.
 He would therefore only get the standard mobility rate and presumably unable to use the Motability scheme, which an amputee would be very likely to use.
 In fact, I am quite shocked that he wouldn’t qualify for the enhanced mobility rate given the nature of his impairment!

 - Claimants with very restricted ability to walk will fail to score highly enough to be eligible for the Motability scheme.

 - Many thousands of existing Motability scheme users will have their vehicles repossessed; under current Motability rules they can’t buy them, even if they have the resources (which most don’t).